rsyncOSX/RsyncUIdocs/content/post/Settings.md

 categories = ["general information"] lastmod = "2021-03-12"
 +++
 There are a few settings to be tweaked.
 Settings are saved to permanent store.
-Usersettings might be opened by the default `⌘,` shortcut for settings.
+Usersettings might be opened by the default shortcut `⌘,`.

 - [Settings](/post/normalsettings/) - rsync and other settings
 - [Ssh](/post/sshsettings) - SSH settings